brentley/appmeshworkshop/content/servicediscovery/virtualrouter.md

   --spec "$SPEC"
 ```

 * Create a route to shift the traffic to the new virtual node.
-For now, all traffic will be sent to the crystal-lb-blue virtual node.
-Once the crystal-sd-blue virutal node is fully operational, we will distribute between them at a 2:1 ratio (i.e., the crystal-sd-blue node will receive two thirds of the traffic).
+For now, all traffic will be sent to the crystal-lb-vanilla virtual node.
+Once the crystal-sd-vanilla virutal node is fully operational, we will distribute between them at a 2:1 ratio (i.e., the crystal-sd-epoch node will receive two thirds of the traffic).

 ```bash
 # Define variables #